GovTechSG/adex-ug/Terms of Use/TOU.md

 a.
 This Service facilitates the exchange of lightweight, real-time data securely between public sector agencies and businesses that support such agencies’ operations or collaborate with such agencies.

 b.
 This Service is only offered to specific entities and may be terminated at any time decided by GovTech.
-However, (a) if you are a public sector agency that has a separate agreement (such as an MOU with GovTech) to use this Service or (b) you have a separate agreement with Assurity Trusted Solutions Pte Ltd (“**Assurity**”) to use this Service, then your right to use the Service is governed by that separate agreement and not these Terms of Use.

 c.
+If you are a **public sector agency** (i.e. the Government of Singapore, statutory boards, and any other organisation which we may prescribe from time to time) that has a separate agreement (such as an MOU with GovTech) to use this Service, then your right to use the Service is governed by that separate agreement.

+d.
+From 1 July 2023, if you are a **private sector entity** (i.e. an organisation which is not a public sector agency described under paragraph 2c of this Schedule), you are required (*If you have not already done so*) to enter into a separate agreement with Assurity Trusted Solutions Pte Ltd (“***Assurity***”) to access and use the Service, and your access and use of the Service will be governed solely by the terms in such separate agreement and not these Terms of Use.
+If you fail to enter into such separate agreement any access and use of the Service by you may be restricted or suspended. *Your right to use the Service will terminate on 17 July 2023 or such other time as may be determined by GovTech*.

+	As the separate agreement is between you and Assurity, neither GovTech nor the public sector agencies shall be responsible to you for any demands, claims, actions, proceedings, settlement sums, penalties, charges, costs (including legal costs and costs of other professionals), expenses, losses, damages and other liabilities, whether foreseeable or not, and whether direct or indirect, arising out of or in connection with Service. *For clarity, and notwithstanding anything to the contrary (including the fact that the separate agreement is between you and Assurity), this paragraph and Clause 6 of the Terms of Use (and any ancillary clauses in respect of these matters such as Clause 11.3 of the Terms of Use) shall apply*.

-GovTech is **NOT** responsible for the accuracy and/or quality of data shared between  any public sector agencies and yourself.
+e.
+GovTech is NOT responsible for the accuracy and/or quality of data shared between  any public sector agencies and yourself.
 Please direct any issues concerning the data to the public sector agency in question.
 Additionally, you agree that your collection, use and/or disclosure of the data may be subject to additional terms with such public sector agency which shall apply in addition (and do not replace) these Terms of Use.

-d.
+f.
 Your use of the Service may require an onboarding or testing phase (such as a phase for user acceptance tests) for such time as may be determined by GovTech in its sole and absolute discretion.
 Without prejudice to GovTech’s other rights, you agree and acknowledge that GovTech shall not be responsible for any issue or delay caused by such phase, including any malfunction or errors arising therefrom.

+g.
+You are required to comply with all set-up procedures and requirements, as well as all policies, guidelines, rules, notices and instructions relating to the Service as may be issued by and/or amended by GovTech from time to time.

+h.
+The Service uses the Transport Layer Security (TLS) to encrypt data in transit.
+Notwithstanding anything to the contrary, you are responsible for keeping your data secure, including encrypting the data (in particular, where data of a sensitive nature such as personal data is involved) at rest and in transit.

 **3.**	**Third party software/services**